-This vegetable lasagna recipe is simple to make and uses a homemade sauce that’s bursting with flavor, easy no boil noodles, and of course tons of healthy vegetables!
+Lasagna Al Forno With Cheese And Vegetables is silly simple to make and uses a homemade sauce that’s bursting with flavor, easy no-boil noodles, and of course tons of healthy vegetables!
 Make it for dinner tonight or freeze it for an easy weeknight meal!

 January is such a conflicting time in the food world for me.
 I feel, in equal measure, the need to eat healthier, but also crave the comfort (aka – unhealthy!) food that still accompanies these long cold winter months.
 What’s a girl to do?
-Veggie Lasagna to the rescue!
+Veggie Lasagna Al Forno to the rescue!
+(What's Al Forno, you ask?
+It's simply an Italian term that means "baked in an oven".
+Lasagna Al Forno is a fancy way of saying baked lasagna.)

-This vegetable lasagna recipe combines the ultra decadence of lasagna, but lightens it up a bit by making it meatless and by using cottage cheese instead of ricotta as its cheese base.
-It’s seriously the best of both worlds.
+This Lasagna Al Forno recipe is the best of both worlds.
+It combines the ultra decadence of lasagna but lightens it up by making it meatless and by using cottage cheese instead of ricotta as its cheese base.

 One thing that has always plagued me in the past with vegetable lasagna is how to make it so it’s not so watery.
 Too much water can ruin a pasta dish and vegetables are notorious for creating this problem in lasagna.
-Here are a few tricks that I’ve found along the way that nips this problem in bud:
+Here are some handy dandy tips to avoid the dreaded watery lasagna.

-Use no boil noodles.
-I love no boil noodles for veggie lasagna not only because they’re easier and cut out an extra step, but because they go in dry and help to soak up any of the extra liquid that may come from the veggies you’re using.
+- Use no-boil noodles.
+I love no-boil noodles for veggie lasagna.
+They’re easier and cut out an extra step.
+And, they go in dry and help to soak up any of the extra liquid that may come from the veggies you’re using.
 Easy and a better end result are always an A+++ in my book.

-Cook down most of your vegetables before adding them to the lasagna.
-When you add your vegetables between your noodle layers, you’re essentially creating a little steam pocket causing them to release even more water (which then gets trapped between your noodles, making the whole lasagna watery).
+- Cook down most of your vegetables before adding them to the lasagna.
+When you add your vegetables between your noodle layers, you’re essentially creating a little steam pocket causing them to release even more water.
+These then get trapped between your noodles, making the whole lasagna watery.
 Cooking them down (sautéing mushrooms and spinach, roasting eggplant as I mention above, etc.) can remove much of this water before you layer your lasagna, making the end result less watery.

-Note: try to use as little oil as possible when roasting or sautéing your vegetables for this – the key is to make them less watery, but you don’t want to make an oily mess in the process.
+Note: try to use as little oil as possible when roasting or sautéing your vegetables.
+This is the key is to make them less watery, but you don’t want to make an oily mess in the process.
 Adding a tiny bit of salt to them can also pull out some of the additional moisture.

 A quick tip for freezing lasagna: wait until it’s set in the refrigerator for a night.
-This allows it time to firm up a bit and makes it so much easier to handle when sectioning it off or placing in freezer ready containers.
-I usually just wrap half a pan in foil, then place the foil wrapped lasagna in a freezer bag.
-This makes it super easy to reheat since all you have to do is take the plastic bag out to thaw, and then put the foil in a pan to reheat in the oven (Reheat the lasagna at 385%, covered for about 30-40 minutes or until it’s heated through).
+This allows it time to firm up a bit and makes it so much easier to handle when sectioning it off or placing it in freezer-ready containers.
+Then, once you’re ready to eat it, just thaw it out, place it in a pan, and reheat it in the oven.
+(Reheat the lasagna at 385%, covered for about 30-40 minutes or until it’s heated through).

 So there you have it.
 Healthy and comforting, this lasagna is a winner in our house.
 I hope it is in yours too.